-- In a medium bowl, whisk the almond flour, salt, and baking powder until well combined.
+- In a medium-sized mixing bowl, whisk together the almond flour, salt, and baking powder until well combined.

-- Add the butter to the almond flour mixture, using your fingertips to mix it in, until the flour looks slightly clumpy and there aren't any visible pieces of butter.
+- Add the butter to the almond flour mixture and use your fingertips to mix it in.
+Stop when the flour looks slightly clumpy and there aren't any visible pieces of butter left.

-- Set aside to cool for 15 minutes before moving to a rack to cool completely.
-The biscuits are best eaten warm, topped with butter.
+- Cool the biscuits on the baking sheet for 15 minutes before moving them to a wire rack to cool completely.
+Almond flour biscuits are best eaten warm, topped with butter.